Abhi5hekk/EarlySepsisPrediction/README.md

 #### Distribution of Dependent Variable
 In the training dataset, we have a very imbalanced dataset.
 In label 0 we have about 1147309 lines of data and label 1 we have about 22556 lines of data.<br/>
 ![Screenshot](img.JPG)
+As we can see from the plot, it is a case of severe class imbalance .
+There are multiple methods that we could try to balance it (Over sampling or Undersampling) or even proceed without balancing but change the evaluation metric to average precision or roc_auc_sore.